Please use the menu below to navigate the article sections:

-RDS is an Online Transaction Processing (OLTP) type of database.
+Amazon RDS is an Online Transaction Processing (OLTP) type of database.

-Best for structured, relational data store requirements.
+It is best suited to structured, relational data store requirements.

-Push-button scaling, replication and redundancy.
+Push-button scaling, replication, and redundancy.

 Amazon RDS supports the following database engines: